The number of real zeros of elliptic polynomials: Abstract

 \section{Abstract}

-The aim of this paper is to further explore the number $N_n(a,b)$ of real zeros of elliptic polynomials of degree $n$ on an arbitrary interval $(a,b)$, where $a$ and $b$ may depend on $n$.
-We first develop an exact and accessible formula for the variance of $N_n(a,b)$ and exploit it to derive all terms in the large $n$ asymptotic expansion.
-We then provide sharp estimates for the cumulants and central moments of this quantity.
-These estimates play an important role in determining sufficient conditions on the interval $(a,b)$ under which $N_n(a,b)$ satisfies a central limit theorem and a strong law of large numbers.
+Let $N_n(a, b)$ denote the number of real zeros of Gaussian elliptic polynomials of degree $n$ on the interval $(a, b)$, where $a$ and $b$ may vary with $n$.
+We obtain a precise formula for the variance of $N_n(a, b)$ and utilize this expression to derive an asymptotic expansion for large values of $n$.
+Furthermore, we provide sharp estimates for the cumulants and central moments of $N_n(a, b)$.
+These estimates are instrumental in establishing sufficient conditions on the interval $(a, b)$ for $N_n(a, b)$ to satisfy both a central limit theorem and a strong law of large numbers.
+In the second part of the paper, we extend our analysis to nondegenerate Gaussian analytic functions, including well-known examples such as the Gaussian Weyl series and Weyl polynomials.